VenturaNotes/Knowledge/- Topics/Application layer.md

 	- Example: An email client uses [[SMTP]] to send emails and [[IMAP]]/[[POP3]] to receive them
 - Manages User Requests
 	- Ensures user requests (like downloading a file or loading a webpage) are correctly communicated over the network to the appropriate server or destination
+		- Communicated over the network just means transferring data packets using network protocols from the client (user's application) to the appropriate server (or vice versa)
 - Data Presentation and Formatting
 	- May translate or encode data into formats useable by the recipient application
 	- Example: [[MIME]] types in email specify how to display file attachments